veniamin-ilmer/math/power_operations.md

 Moving on, we already know repeat multiplication is exponentation.

-Following the pattern, we'd want the reverse of exponentation to be repeated division.
+Following the pattern, we'd want the reverse of exponentiation to be repeated division.

 So for example, I have the number 100, and want to keep dividing it by, say 3, until the number becomes less than my divisor.